w3c/testtwf-website/github101.md

 `$ git config --global push.default upstream`

-This will be push the current branch to its upstream branch.
+This ensures that git push will never unintentionally create or update a remote branch.

 4. (Optional) If you don't want to enter your username and password every time you talk to the remote server, you'll need to set up password caching.